-Summary: In April 2020, job posting activity bottomed out.
-Since then, posting activity has picked up.
-In April 2021, posting activity in Larimer County surpassed 2019 levels.
-In Weld County, posting activity surpassed 2019 levels in August 2021.
+Summary: In May 2020, job posting activity bottomed out.
+Since then, posting activity has picked up dramatically, accelerating significantly in the first half 2021.
+Though there was a sharp decline in the late summer of 2021, posting activity has since continued to climb, accelerating again in early 2022..